 Impact Therapy is a very unique approach to counseling, integrating concepts from existing theories.
-Much is drawn from the theories of Rational Emotive Behavior Therapy (REBT), Transactional Analysis (TA), Gestalt, and the creative counseling techniques that were was first presented in Creative Counseling Techniques: An Illustrated Guide (Jacobs, 1992).
+Much is drawn from the theories of Rational Emotive Behavior Therapy (REBT), Transactional Analysis (TA), Gestalt, and the creative counseling techniques that were were first presented in Creative Counseling Techniques: An Illustrated Guide (Jacobs, 1992).
 The impact therapist combines REBT with creative props, drawings, analogies, and Gestalt therapy in a very different manner than the way this theory is traditionally taught.
 The impact therapist uses the ego states from TA with chairs, drawings, movement, and in combination with REBT in clear, concrete, and effective ways.
 Therapists who subscribe to Systems theory, Adlerian counseling, Reality Therapy, and most other theories will find Impact Therapy to be compatible.
 Impact Therapy serves as a solid bridge between theories and techniques and provides a clear way to understand the process and progress of a therapy session

 Impact Therapy is an empowering approach to therapy that shows great respect for the client.
 Impact Therapy calls for the client to be active, thinking, seeing, and experiencing during the session.
 Impact therapists try to help clients help themselves by getting the clients to think rationally about their issues.
 Challenging clients’ self-talk and using analogies, props, movement, and additional chairs help make Impact Therapy sessions engaging and beneficial.
 Dependent relationships are rare in Impact Therapy since the counselor is always involving the client in many different ways.